 Administrative Ukrainian Academic House The building was built in 1904-1906 according to the project of architects Tadei Obminskyi and Filemon Levytskyi in the style… More Details

-Administrative 5th Gymnasium Building Street Formation The street was established in the early 20th century and until 1946 bore the name of Samuil Kushevych,… More Details
+Administrative 5th Gymnasium Building Serafyma Kushevycha Street was laid out at the beginning of the 20th century during the rapid urban expansion of western… More Details

 Administrative Building of Lawyer Adolf Segal Street Formation The street originated as Lower and Upper Horonshchyzna Gasse, belonging to Field Hetman Andrzej Potocki.
 In 1871, they… More Details